Travel

 - Nicaragua - Level 3: Reconsider Travelon May 14, 2026 at 12:00 am

-There was no change to the advisory level.
-Advisory summary was updated.
-Reconsider Travel to Nicaragua due to risk of crime, health, wrongful detention, and arbitrary enforcement of local laws.
-Advisory summary U.S. government employee travel restrictions U.S. government employees working in Nicaragua are generally not allowed to drive after dark due to safety risks.
+Reconsider travelin Nicaragua due to risk of crime, health, wrongful detention, and arbitrary enforcement of local laws.
+U.S. government employee travel restrictions U.S. government employees working in Nicaragua are generally not allowed to drive after dark due to safety risks.
 These include inadequate street lighting and poor road conditions.
 However, they are allowed to drive at all times in Managua and on Carretera Masaya between Managua and Granada.
 U.S. government employees working in Nicaragua are not allowed to use public transportation due to safety risks.
-U.S. government employees working in Nicaragua are not allowed to go to these places due to safety risks: Managua's Mercado Oriental Managua’s national baseball stadium Casinos and strip clubs Non-personal service contractors traveling to Nicaragua on official U.S. government business must travel on a service passport starting […]
+U.S. government employees working in Nicaragua are not allowed to go to these places due to safety risks: Managua's Mercado Oriental Managua’s national baseball stadium Casinos and strip clubs Non-personal service contractors traveling to Nicaragua on official U.S. government business must travel on a service passport starting April 15, 2026.
+Wrongful Detention The U.S. Department of State has […]

 - Brunei - Level 1: Exercise Normal Precautionson May 14, 2026 at 12:00 am